 - Why was Westminster Abbey built?

-Westminster Abbey was rebuilt by Henry III in 1245 as a shrine to venerate King Edward the Confessor and selected as the site of his own burial.
+Westminster Abbey was rebuilt by Henry III in 1245 as a shrine to venerate King Edward the Confessor and was selected as the site of his own burial.
 It also became the coronation site of Norman kings, and since 1066 all except two monarchs have been crowned in the Abbey.